 We prepare soup the way it was meant to be made.
 From scratch and cooked slowly with love.
 Homemade with fresh and seasonal ingredients.

 Our food system is broken.
 We’re trying to fix it.
 Soupergirl believes in real, responsible food.
 We support our local farming community.
 We compost.
-We use wind energy.
 We treat our staff respectfully and ask the same of our vendors.
-We cook healthfully and plant based.
+We cook healthfully and our soups are plant based.

 We can tell you, in clear conscience, that our soups are very healthy.
 They are chock full of fresh, local veggies, grains, beans, and other wholesome goodness.
 We go very light on the salt so you can season the soup as you please.
 But please don’t let the whole “healthful” thing scare you.
 The soups are really healthy, but we don’t think you’ll notice.